Swim coach reveals the real benefits of cold water swimming

 What are the benefits of cold water swimming and is it good for our health and mind?
 Find out here...

-From advocates using cold showers or home ice baths to gain the benefits of cold dipping, to swimmers extending their season to all-year-round and seeing reported improvements in wellbeing, the activity has seen a real rise in recent years.
+From advocates using cold showers or home ice baths to gain the benefits of cold dipping, to swimmers extending their season to all-year-round and reporting improvements in wellbeing, cold water swimming has seen a significant rise in recent years.

 As triathletes, we swim for training and enjoyment, but if we only swim in the warmer water of the summer season, are we missing out?
-And are there benefits for health and mind in embracing the chill?
+And if you do decide th etake the plung, so to speak, are any potential benefits for health and mind worth embracing the chill?

 Well in short, the answer is yes!
-Below we explore some of the things you can expect to see when you start swimming in chillier waters…
+Below I explore some of the things you can expect to see when you start swimming in chillier waters…

 How do we define ‘cold’ water?

 So how do we define cold water?
-To give you an idea, most swimming pools are heated to around 28C and, here in the UK, open water rarely reaches those dizzy heights.
+To give you an idea, most swimming pools are heated to around 28°C (82°F) and here in the UK, open water rarely reaches those dizzy heights.

 The usual definitions as used by the RNLI and RLSS, and by open water swim venues, are as follows:

-Of course, these figures are a benchmark and the time you spend in the water is very much down to a range of personal circumstances, from level of acclimatisation, habituation (how much you do it), individual health and physiology to what the weather is doing on a particular day.
+Of course, these figures are a benchmark and the time you spend in the water is very much down to a range of personal circumstances, from level of acclimatisation, habituation (how much you do it), individual health and physiology, and to what the weather is doing on a particular day.

-These figures give us an idea, though, and remind us that under 15C water is ‘officially’ cold, so we should expect to adjust our swimming accordingly.
+These figures give us an idea, though, and remind us that under 15°C water is ‘officially’ cold, so we should expect to adjust our swimming accordingly, and possibly opt for a thermal swimming wetsuit for extra insulation.

-It’s a good idea to keep a note of your swims and the temperatures the water is at on a particular day.
-Over a year or two, you’ll start to build up a picture of what the water temperatures at your local swim spot do throughout a year and also how you need to adjust your time in water depending on the temperature.
+It’s a good idea to keep a note of your swims and the temperature of the water on a particular day.
+Over a year or two, you’ll start to build up a picture of what the water temperatures at your local swimspot do throughout a year, and also how you need to adjust your time in the water depending on the temperature and your cold tolerance.

-As a guide, my local swim spot, the South West Maritime Academy (a deep flooded quarry), saw a low of 5.8C (in February, when the water is usually coldest) and a high of 24C in August last year.
+As a guide, my local swim spot, the South West Maritime Academy (a deep flooded quarry), saw a low of 5.8°C in February, when the water is usually coldest, and a high of 24°C in August.

 One note here, too – please always follow advice when swimming in cold water and be mindful that it can be a dangerous environment so it is crucial to be respectful of that.
-Find more practical safety and best practise advice here.
+Find more of my practical safety and best practise advice for adapting to cold water here.

 The benefits of cold water swimming